 3.6.1 Door-to-door campaigning is allowed.
 However, dropping any campaign material outside a room, under a door, or on a door (or door knob) without speaking to the resident is a violation of College policy and EPAC rules.
 Door-to-door solicitation of votes using a laptop or other electronic device is strictly prohibited.
-All door-to-door campaigning practices are to be suspended 24 hours prior to the opening of the voting website.
+All door-to-door campaigning practices are to be suspended 24 hours prior to the opening of the voting website on Monday, April 15th, at 8:00PM.